Lathen train collision

-On 22 September 2006, a Transrapid magnetic levitation (or "maglev") train collided with a maintenance vehicle near Lathen, Germany, killing 23 people.
-It was the first fatal accident involving a maglev train.
+On 22 September 2006, a Transrapid magnetic levitation (or "maglev") train collided with a maintenance vehicle near Lathen, Germany, killing 23 people and wounding 11.
+It was the first fatal crash involving a maglev train.

 Background

 The Transrapid 08 was still doing trial runs but would sometimes carry passengers along the 31.8 km test track to demonstrate the maglev technology.
 The Emsland test track ran from Lathen, near where the accident occurred, north to Dörpen, with a loop at each end and a depot side track near the southern loop.
-Speeds of up to 450 km/h (280 mph) were reached on the test track.
+Speeds of up to 450 km/h (280 mph) were expected on the test track.

 Maglev trains use powerful magnets to hover 1 cm above the tracks.

 Collision

 Every morning a wheeled, diesel-powered maintenance vehicle ran along the tracks to check them for debris.
 When its work was finished it would wait in front of the last switch.
 There were two workers on the maintenance vehicle.
 They radioed the line dispatcher for clearance to leave the track but did not get a response.
 They were unaware of a test run scheduled that morning half an hour earlier than usual.
 The test run was carrying visitors from associated companies, including employees at Transrapid, workers from a local nursing care company, and workers from local utility company RWE.

 The maglev train was boarded according to usual routine.
 It left the station at 09:43 and firstly went for a brake test, then had to wait for clearance from the line dispatcher.
 The line dispatchers energized the tracks at 09:52 and one line dispatcher radioed the maglev train to proceed.
 No communication with the maintenance vehicle is recorded.
 The train rapidly accelerated to the 170 km/h that was common for the first test round before the 450 km/h on the subsequent test rounds.

 The train started moving at 09:53, and 57 seconds later emergency braking was recorded.
 Approximately half a second and 25 metres later the maglev train hit the maintenance vehicle at a speed of 162 km/h.
 The aerodynamic design of the Transrapid train caused it to dive under the 60-tonne maintenance vehicle, ripping off the roof of the maglev train.
 The wreckage continued for another 300 metres on the track before coming to a halt.

 There were 23 fatalities and 11 injuries, 10 severe.
 The two-man crew of the maintenance vehicle were among the survivors as they were at the opposite end of the vehicle.
 Three survivors from the Transrapid were rescued by removing the bottom panel when they were heard knocking underneath.
 Two engineers sitting in the rear section of the maglev survived, and three other passengers were saved later by cutting through the remains of the maglev train.
 None escaped unscathed.